CoasterSigns/CoasterSigns/docs/attachment.md

 (modification)
 ```

-`target` is made up of a range, and a child target, both of which are optional The range is indicated by starting with "
+`target` is made up of a range, and a child target, both of which are optional The range is indicated by starting with `
-r", then providing a range in the same syntax as in the Modification file.
+r`, then providing a range in the same syntax as in the modification file.
 The child element target is indicated by
-starting with "c", then providing a target in the same syntax as in the Modification file.
+starting with `c`, then providing a target in the same syntax as in the modification file.

 **Examples:**